 Step-By-Step Guide to Creating Your Final College List

 First, you’re going to make a long list of colleges with potential.
-While we’re shooting for ten to fifteen schools by the end of the process, right now it’s okay — actually, it’s great! — if your list is a lot longer than that.
+This won’t be the last step to create your college list, don’t worry!
+While we’re shooting for ten to fifteen schools by the end of the process, so right now it’s okay — actually, it’s great — if your list is a lot longer than that.
 We’ll narrow it down later.

 - Do you already have some colleges in mind that you already know about and are definitely interested in attending?
 If so, write these down.